joshflchan/joshflchan.github.io/about.md

 I'm currently working on developing my two most recent [hackathon](https://joshflchan.github.io/bizhacks-visualeyes/) [projects](https://joshflchan.github.io/nwhacks-ichooseyou/) with my teammates at a steady pace during the academic term.
 Within the past few weeks, I will have attended 3 consectuive hackathons!
-And hoping to attend many more :sunglasses:
+And hoping to attend many more :sunglasses:.

 #### Currently looking for Summer 2019 student intern positions || Winter 2019 Co-op positions